latex3/fontspec/README.md

     http://mirror.ctan.org/install/macros/latex/contrib/fontspec.tds.zip

-If you wish to use the latest development version from Github, either use git to obtain the bleeding edge version with
+If you wish to use the latest development version from Github, use git to obtain the latest repository code with

     git clone git://github.com/latex3/fontspec.git

-(For bleeding edge versions, see the `working` branch.)
+See the `working` branch for changes that have not been released to CTAN yet (no guarantees the code in that branch will always be fully functional).
 Having obtained the package from Github, install the package code by running

     l3build install